 By Hortense Ellis Freeman:

-Through the correspondence of Bishop William Thomas Havard of Wales and
+Through the correspondence of Bishop William Thomas Havard of Wales and the

-have the opportunity to visit the Cathedral.
+the opportunity to visit the Cathedral.

 This opportunity came, however, at Christmas in 1968 when I went to visit my